DoxasticFox/odd-one-out-game/README.md

 # README #

 ### About ###
-This is a quick and somewhat dirty script which uses Wordnet to select the "odd one out" from a list (of arbitrary size).
+This is a quick and dirty script which uses Wordnet to select the "odd one out" from a list (of arbitrary size).
 For example, in the list "arm, leg, computer", the only object which isn't a limb is the odd one out.

 ### Dependencies ###
 * Python 2